joanwanjiku/everythingJava/K_Streams/notes.md

 1. Collections
 2. Arrays
 - An intermiate operation can be recognized by it's signature because it returns a stream. this doesn't mean that the element type of the stream can't change.

+## Stream Operations
+1. Filter :- Filter elements based on a predicate
+2. Distinct:- Remove duplicate elements, no arguments
+3. Sorted:- Sort elements
+4. Limit:- Limit the number of elements
+5. Skip:- Skip the first n elements.
+6. Map:- Transform elements.
+7. FlatMap:- Transform elements.
+8. Peek:- Perform an action. for debugging.(see elements)

+- Stream is designed to let you process data in a declarative way, but it's not a declarative language.
+## Primitive Streams
+- IntStream:-
+- DoubleStream
+- LongStream